Why should I study this course?

 How will I be taught?

-You will have 4 lessons each week where you are will experience a mixture of discussion and practical experimental tasks early in the course.
+During your lessons you will experience a mixture of discussion and practical experimental tasks early in the course.
 You will be expected to show that you can explore a technique or an approach in your own work after you have learnt it.
 As the course develops lessons become more focused on your own individual work.

 This course is for you if...